Cape Neddick Lighthouse

 Nubble Lighthouse’s architecture and design stand as a testament to both its functional purpose as a navigational aid and its aesthetic appeal as a beloved landmark.
 Perched atop a rocky outcrop on Nubble Island, the lighthouse’s iconic white tower with a black lantern is instantly recognizable and has become an enduring symbol of the Maine coast.

 Constructed in 1879, Nubble Lighthouse was built of cast iron with a brick lining, providing a sturdy and resilient structure capable of withstanding the harsh coastal elements.
+Its design closely echoed the cast-iron architecture pioneered five years earlier at Maine’s Cape Elizabeth Light.
 The tower rises approximately 41 feet (12 meters) in height, but its placement atop the rocky island elevates its focal plane to 88 feet above sea level, ensuring optimal visibility for passing vessels.

 Externally, Nubble Lighthouse is painted white, while the nearby keeper’s house features a striking red roof and white walls, enhancing the site’s visibility and aesthetic charm.
 The contrasting colors serve as a distinctive daymark for sailors, providing a visual reference point against the rugged Maine coastline.